arviz-devs/arviz-base/docs/source/api/index.md

     The default probability of computed credible intervals.
 Its default value here is also a friendly reminder of the arbitrary nature of commonly values like 95%

-.. py:data:: stats.information_criterion
-    :type: str
-    :value: "loo"

-    Default algorithm for predictive performance quantification, one of "loo" or "waic".

 .. py:data:: stats.ic_compare_method
     :type: str
     :value: "stacking"